Percy Grainger: European travels

+Marriage

-Grainger made further trips to Europe in 1925 and 1927, collecting more Danish folk music with the aid of the octogenarian ethnologist Evald Tang Kristensen; this work formed the basis of the Suite on Danish Folksongs of 1928–30.
-He also visited Australia and New Zealand, in 1924 and again in 1926.
-In November 1926, while returning to America, he met Ella Ström, a Swedish-born artist with whom he developed a close friendship.
+In November 1926, while returning to America, he met Ella Ström, a Swedish-born artist and poet, with whom he developed a close friendship.
 On arrival in America the pair separated, but were reunited in England the following autumn after Grainger's final folk-song expedition to Denmark.
 In October 1927 the couple agreed to marry.
 Ella had a daughter, Elsie, who had been born out of wedlock in 1909.
 Grainger always acknowledged her as a family member, and developed a warm personal relationship with her.

 Although Bird asserts that before her marriage, Ella knew nothing of Grainger's sado-masochistic interests, in a letter dated 23 April 1928 (four months before the wedding) Grainger writes to her: "As far as my taste goes, blows [with the whip] are most thrilling on breasts, bottom, inner thighs, sexparts."
 He later adds, "I shall thoroly thoroly [sic] understand if you cannot in any way see yr way to follow up this hot wish of mine."

 The couple were married on 9 August 1928 at the Hollywood Bowl, at the end of a concert which, in honour of the bride, had included the first performance of Grainger's bridal song "To a Nordic Princess".